 For many businesses, especially in early stages, off-the-shelf application software is a sensible starting point.

-Custom software is built specifically for one organization.
+Custom software is built specifically for one organisation.
 It is designed around that company’s workflows, users, and long-term goals.

 Instead of adjusting processes to fit a tool, the software is shaped to fit the business.